 Add the rest of the ingredients for simmering.
 Fill the pot with water to completely cover the pieces of stomachs by 2 inches.

 Simmer for 3 to 4 hours, until the pieces of stomachs are tender.
 Every half hour or so, monitor the pot to make sure that the water hasn't boiled all the way down, adding more water as necessary.
 Towards the end, taste a piece of the stomach and adjust the salt as needed.
 Remember that you'll be serving the stomach with plenty of garnishes, so it needs to be aggressively flavored but not too salty.

+Strain stomach from liquid and brown in batches in a cast iron skillet with a small amount of oil.
 Serve with your choice of tortillas and garnishes.
 Leftovers may be kept in the refrigerator for up to a week and reheated.
 Freeze for longer storage.

 |Nutrition Facts (per serving)|